 In REAP Immersion the core organizing activity will be teaching business skills to incarcerated and formerly incarcerated people.
-Fall MBA instructor teams will teach Financial Empowerment, or Getting to Yes courses.
+Fall MBA instructor teams will teach Financial Empowerment.
 Spring instructor teams will teach Fundamentals of Entrepreneurship, or Getting to Yes courses.

-This initiative to teach incarcerated and formerly incarcerated people has been jointly developed by Resilience Education, Hour Children, Osborne Association, and the Tamer Center for Social Enterprise at Columbia Business

-School, with support of the Center for Justice at Columbia University.
-We also teach formerly incarcerated students who have taken or have applied for Justice Through Code, a Python coding and interpersonal skills building course which is a joint initiative of the Tamer Center and the Center for Justice.
+This initiative to teach incarcerated and formerly incarcerated people has been jointly developed by Resilience Education, Hour Children, Osborne Association, and the Tamer Center for Social Enterprise at Columbia Business School, with support of the Center for Justice at Columbia University.
+We also provide career advising for formerly incarcerated students who have taken or have applied for Justice Through Code, a computer skills, coding and interpersonal skills building set of courses which is a joint initiative of the Tamer Center and the Center for Justice.
 MBA/EMBA students will be engaged in course teaching, mentoring/advising, and other curricular development projects.